 On the other hand, the matching principle requires you to record the expense of doing business in the same period as the revenue that was generated as a result of incurring the expense.
 For example, if you spend $100 to an oven with the aim of expanding your baking business, and get $122 revenue, you should record the expense and the income in the same accounting period.

 In cases where the revenue and expense are not connected, they can be allocated to different accounting periods in a systematic way.
 Examples of unrelated expense and revenue are the interest revenue from an investment and amortization expense.

 It is clear that the matching principle relies on the accounting period assumption.
 The process of allocating income and expenditures to a particular accounting period requires you to determine (assumption) the length of the accounting period.

-It is worth noting that the both the accounting period assumption and the matching principle are related to the going concern assumption which is also an assumption for income measurement.
+It is worth noting that the both the accounting period assumption and the matching principle are related to the going concern assumption (Also see Why The Going Concern Concept Is Important In Accounting) which is also an assumption for income measurement.
 In Singapore, the going concern (continuity) assumption holds that financial activities of a business are in operation for an indefinite time.
 Therefore, when you are allocating expenses and revenues to a particular accounting period, you need to determine the number of accounting periods, the accounting period assumption, assumptions related to going concern, and the matching principle.

 These concepts appear to be complicated but for accounting firm in Singapore who understands the accounting standards and principles, they are easy to apply.